1) Which protocols are supported by LoadRunner?

-In "Vuser" window elapsed time is measured form the moment Vuser enters "running" state.
+In "Vuser" window elapsed time is measured from the moment Vuser enters "running" state.

 25) What is the difference between Overlay graph and Correlate graph?

-Overlay Graph: It will overlay the content of two graphs that shares a common x-axis
+Overlay Graph: It will overlay the content of two graphs that share a common x-axis

 Correlate Graph: It will Plot the Y-axis of two graphs against each other.

 26) What is the difference between lr_error_message and lr_debug _message?

 lr_error_message - Sends an error message to the LoadRunner Controller's Output window

 lr_debug _message - Sends a debug message to the LoadRunner Controller's Output window

 27) What is the difference between load, performance testing?